Top Eight Places to See Fall Foliage in China — China Travel in Fall

 Qixia Mountain is located in Qixia town, about 22 kilometers (14 miles) northeast of Nanjing, in East China's Jiangsu Province.
 In late autumn, Qixia is covered with red leaves.
 People in Nanjing usually enjoy the scenery with their family members.

-It is possible to make a day trip from Shanghai to the mountains as it is close to Shanghai.
+It is possible to make a day trip from Shanghai to the mountains.
 Let China Highlights customize a day trip from Shanghai for you to enjoy the red leaves.

 Recommended tour: Nanjing History Tour